BitcoinDesign/Guide/guide/transactions/introduction.md

 ##### [Funding a transaction](#)

-Each transaction needs to be funded by some previously received (unspent) bitcoin.
+Each transaction needs to be funded by some bitcoin you have previously received.

 ---

 ##### [Adding Payments](#)

-There can be multiple payments within a transaction but it is typical —
+There can be multiple payments within a transaction — and all that is required by the user is to enter the destination address and the amount.

 ###### How do payments get added to a transaction?